 Dr Andrea Ammon, Acting Director of the European Centre for Disease Prevention and Control (ECDC) states that “people wrongly assume that refugees carry infectious diseases and that they will infect people in the host population.
 A more accurate picture is that refugees and other migrants are more vulnerable to infectious diseases but the risk of infection to a host population is very small”.

 The reason for this is straightforward.
-Most communicable diseases are a function of poverty, associated with squalid living conditions.
+Most communicable diseases are a function of poverty, associated with squalid conditions.
 Refugees will have undertaken exhausting journeys and, when they arrive, living conditions are frequently overcrowded, with compromised hygiene and limited access to clean water.
 They may fall prey more easily to infections but, as Dr Santino Severoni, WHO’s Coordinator for Public Health and Migration, explains “they are no different from the way we would be if we were subjected to the same conditions”.

 Airports vs refugee camps